rtavaresramos/projeto-blog-analia/README.md

 The nexts steps by this project will be use a bit from js to get him more dinamismus.
 As soon as I can have free time to get this done It'll happens.

-Until now, I'm coding the home page and after this I'll go ahead with the other pages.
+For now, I'm coding the home page and after this I'll go ahead with the other pages.